7 weather changes to expect in October

 During a Santa Ana wind event, the wind pattern shifts offshore and brings in hot, dry air from the east side of mountain ranges that border the coast.

 Fall is when these Santa Ana winds typically become more common in California.
-This is the time of year a strong high-pressure system frequently parks itself over the Great Basin, while a complimentary low-pressure system sets up off the California coast.
+This is the time of year when a strong high-pressure system frequently parks itself over the Great Basin, while a complimentary low-pressure system sets up off the California coast.

 Since the atmosphere prefers to be balanced, the air rushes quickly from the area of high pressure to the area of low pressure, resulting in offshore Santa Ana winds over California.